long5436/solid-corner-smoothing/README.md

 # Solid corner smoothing

-This is a component package used to create smooth curved corners for solidJS, if you use react there is a similar package ([https://www.npmjs.com/package/corner-smoothing](https://www.npmjs.com/package/corner-smoothing)).
+This is a component package used to create smooth curved corners for solidJS.
 You can use it easily for basic tags or a solid-styled-components.

 From version 0.2.0 will support solid-start and the documentation has been changed